There are several ways to check the make and model of your RAM sticks for both plugged-in and unplugged RAM sticks.

 The one we are interested in is shown below.

 Here, select the “Memory” tab from the Left-Hand menu.
 The resulting drop-down list should show you all the RAM sticks currently installed in your system

-Select one RAM and read its details on the right particularly the fields labelled as:
+Select one RAM and read its details on the right, particularly the fields labeled as:

 - Module Part Number: M471A1K43CB1-CRC in this instance

-Other than the brand and manufacturer, HWinfo can should you various other details regarding each RAM stick you have installed.
+Besides the brand and manufacturer, HWinfo can give you further details regarding each RAM stick you have installed.

 Using CPU-Z to Find Out RAM Make and Model:

-Another very simple and light utility to figure out the make and model of your RAM stick is CPU-Z.
+Another straightforward and light utility to figure out the make and model of your RAM stick is CPU-Z.

 With the utility downloaded, RUN it.
-When the utility starts, select the “SPD” tab in the above menu and look for the fields labelled as:
+When the utility starts, select the “SPD” tab in the above menu and look for the fields labeled as: